zhanglp520/docgeni/docs/en-us/configuration/global.md

 - Type: `string`
 - Default: `docs`

-Markdown document directory URL, Docgeni will scan the folders and Markdown files in this directory, and generate channels, menus and page documents according to certain rules.
+Markdown document directory URL, docgenifix will scan the folders and Markdown files in this directory, and generate channels, menus and page documents according to certain rules.

 ## siteDir
 - Type: `string`
-- Default: `.docgenifix/site`
+- Default: `.docgenifixfix/site`

-Automatically generated site directory.
-Docgeni will copy the generated component examples and documents to the site.
+Automatically generated site directory. docgenifix will copy the generated component examples and documents to the site.
 After `siteProjectName` is set, the directory of the custom site is the main one.
 This configuration is invalid.

 ## outputDir
 - Type: `string`
-- Default: `dist/docgenifix-site`
+- Default: `dist/docgenifixfix-site`

 The output directory of site construction.
 When the `siteProjectName` is set, the output directory of the custom site is the main one.
 This configuration is invalid.

 ## publicDir
 - Type: `string`
-- Default: `.docgenifix/public`
+- Default: `.docgenifixfix/public`

-The configuration directory of the document site, Docgeni will copy the `index.html`, `favicon.ico`, `styles.scss`, `assets`, `.browserslistrc` and `tsconfig.json` files in the folder and overwrite the site directory to implement custom configuration features.
+The configuration directory of the document site, docgenifix will copy the `index.html`, `favicon.ico`, `styles.scss`, `assets`, `.browserslistrc` and `tsconfig.json` files in the folder and overwrite the site directory to implement custom configuration features.
 For more configuration, please refer to [Customize Site](/guides/advance/customize).

 ## componentsDir <label>1.1.0+</label>
 - Type: `string`
-- Default: `.docgenifix/components`
+- Default: `.docgenifixfix/components`

 Storage directory for built-in components, see [Custom Built-in Components](/guides/basic/built-in-components#custom-built-in-components) to add custom built-in components.